NagusameCS/PyValentin/README.md

 - Interactive GUI with progress tracking
 - Drag-and-drop file support
 - Comprehensive results output
+- Again buzwords but I spent 5 hours on a typo so ill take what I can get

 ## Setup
 1. Ensure Python 3.8+ is installed